 When the times comes to close your swimming pool you will also need to winterize your swimming pool house bathroom.
+You will have to drain the water from each of the fixtures in your pool house bathroom so they do not freeze and crack from the below freezing weather.

 You will need to shut off the main water supply to the pool house.
 Most pool houses have a dedicated water supply line that will feed all of the fixtures inside.
 Its a good idea to have the water shut at this point so the pool house plumbing has no water going to it during the winter season.
 Locate the main water line that is supplying your pool house with water for an extra layer of winter weather protection of your pool house fixtures in the bathroom.